chrfrenning/quix/README.md

 currently, you can learn all about **quix** by looking really hard at the source code for a while. feel free to read the docstrings of some functions to understand more about **quix**!!! **quix** reminds you to look away if you feel queasy!

+### known issue

+`autoreload` (often used in notebooks for dev) is somewhat incompatible with custom config files, due to the way we monkey-patch the dataclass decorator in `_MetaConfig`.
+This means that you have to reload the full kernel if you want to test different runconfigs with `autoreload`.
+We consider this more of a slight inconvenience for niche use, and while we look to find ways to fix this, it is currently lowpri given the simple workaround.

 ## contribute?

 please consider helping **quix**$^\mathrm{TM}$ become a fully fledged adult by contributing to it's ongoing development. you can do this by testing quix and contributing to the codebase.